OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_webcomponents.md

 **_Note: None of these attributes must be used to update the state of the entity.
 They are only for reading purposes.
 To interact with the entity data, please see [5.
 Exchanging data with Web Components](omnia3_modeler_webcomponents.md#5-exchanging-data-with-web-components)_**

 ### 4.1.
 Using the parameters
-To use the parameters, it's necessary to know when they have his value changed.
+To use the parameters, it's necessary to know when their value has changed.

 The approach we recommend is to use the [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) of the class to catch the updates.